-STATEMENT OF NON-DISCRIMINATION (Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, § 504 of the Rehabilitation Act of 1973): The District does not discriminate on the basis of race, color, national origin, sex or disability.
-The District will take steps to assure that the lack of English will not be a barrier to admission and participation in District programs.
-Complaints alleging noncompliance with the District's policy of nondiscrimination should be directed to Human Resources at 714-558-5531.
+STATEMENT OF NONDISCRIMINATION (Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973): The District does not discriminate on the basis of race, color, national origin, sex, immigration status, religious belief, or disability.
+An individual's inability to speak English will not be a barrier to admission and participation in District programs.
+Complaints alleging noncompliance with the District's policy of nondiscrimination should be directed to Human Resources at 714- 558-5531.
 Communicate directly with the administrator in charge.
-If the requested information is not provided or the matter is not resolved, a referral may be made to the District Title IX coordinator, Associate Superintendent of Human Resources (714) 558-5531 or District Section 504 Coordinator, Executive Director of Pupil Support Services, 1629 S. Center St., Santa Ana, CA 92704, (714) 433-3484.
+If the requested information is not provided or the matter is not resolved, a referral may be made to the District Title IX coordinator, Associate Superintendent of Human Resources, 11601 E. Chestnut St., Santa Ana CA 92701 (714) 558-5531 or Executive Director, Pupil Support Services, 1629 S. Center St., Santa Ana, CA 92704, (714) 433-3481.
 A copy of the District's nondiscrimination policy is available from the District office.

-SEXUAL HARASSMENT POLICY (EC§231.5, §48980; 5 CCR§4917): The District's written sexual harassment policy, BP 5145.7, is set forth below:
+SEXUAL HARASSMENT POLICY (EC §231.5, §48980; 5 CCR §4917): The District's written sexual harassment policy, BP 5145.7, is set forth below:

 The Governing Board is committed to maintaining a learning environment that is free of harassment.
 The Board prohibits sexual harassment of any pupil by any employee, pupil, or other person at school or at school-sponsored or pupil-related activity.
-The Board also prohibits retaliatory behavior or action against any person who complains, testifies, assists or otherwise participates in the complaint process established in accordance with this policy.
+The Board also prohibits retaliatory behavior or action against any person who complains, testifies, assists, or otherwise participates in the complaint process established in accordance with this policy.